-- 23. Special Physiology.
+23. Special Physiology.
 Optional work for medical students.
 Conferences and experiments dealing with phases of special physiology.
-Tuesday and Thursday afternoons of the autumn trimester. - To be selected from the following topics: - (a) The physiology of reflexes, emphasizing those commonly studied clinically-DR KING. - (b) The mechanism and control of respiration-DR. KING. - (c) Circulatory relations to water balance-Dr. Wells. - 24.
+Tuesday and Thursday afternoons of the first trimester.

+To be selected from the following topics:

+- (a) The physiology of reflexes, emphasizing those commonly studied clinically-Dr. King. - (b) The mechanism and control of respiration-Dr. King. - (c) Circulatory relations to water balance-Dr. Wells. - 24.
 Research.
-Facilities for research will be provided to graduate students who show special aptitude or who are candidates for advanced degrees.
+Facilities for research may be provided to adequately prepared students.
 Hours and credit by arrangement.